 We’re placing a growing burden on future workers and investing less in the economy that will be called upon to support that burden.
 This generationally irresponsible pattern will continue absent major changes that alter the long-term trend lines rather than simply postpone a crisis.

 The $20 trillion figure actually includes two kinds of government debt representing different problems.
 One component is debt “held by the public” -- debt held by any individual or entity that is not the federal government, such as a mutual fund, an individual investor, a foreign government or a municipal government.
-As of the end of January 6, 2017, debt held by the public totaled about $14.4 trillion.
+Debt held by the public totals about $14.6 trillion.

 The other component is “intragovernmental” debt, which the government owes itself, such as money owed to the Social Security Trust Funds, the Medicare Hospital Insurance Trust Fund, and the Civil Service Retirement and Disability Fund.
-As of the end of January 6, 2017, intragovernmental debt totaled roughly $5.5 trillion.
+Intragovernmental debt totals roughly $5.5 trillion.